arnoldmw/thremulate/README.md

 > Thremulate is currently undergoing quality assurance to fix bugs.
 Therefore not all adversary techniques will work as expected and the database deployment is yet to be implemented.
-It will soon be production ready in a week or less :ok_hand:.
+It will soon be production ready :ok_hand:.
 Keep checking for its v1.0.0 release.

 ## Why should I use Thremulate?